crosswalk-project/crosswalk-website/documentation/Cordova/10-Develop_an_application.md

 Remote debugging works as for standard Crosswalk apps.

-You need to build your app with the `--debug` option enabled:
+First, you need to build your app with the `--debug` option enabled:

     cd HelloWorld
     ./cordova/build --debug